 Similarly, using mouthwash (especially those that contain fluoride) helps prevent periodontal (gum) disease and ward off potential cavities by displacing lingering bacteria that lead to plaque buildup.

 As you can see, there are quite a few critical components of improving and maintaining your oral health at home.
-While we’ve reviewed activities that you can do yourself throughout the year, there’s still the major important element: see your dentist regularly (at least once per year) for a cleaning and checkup.
+While we’ve reviewed activities that you can do yourself throughout the year, there’s still the major important element: see your dentist regularly (at least twice per year) for a cleaning and checkup.
 When you come in for an appointment, our doctors and hygienist perform a thorough analysis to determine the presence of gum disease or tooth decay.
 It’s important to catch these early and adjust your treatment plan accordingly.
 We highly recommend adhering to a regular cadence of appointments to maintain optimal oral health.

 If you’re ready to improve your smile or have questions about anything, please feel free to contact us or schedule some time to speak with one of our dental team members.
 Our team is standing by to answer your questions and to make sure you receive the best care in the most comfortable environment possible.